lighttransport/nanort/examples/vdisp/README.md

 Wavefront .obj is supported.

+You can find example vector displacement texture from Arnold document: https://docs.arnoldrenderer.com/display/A5AFMUG/Vector+Displacement

 The renderer itself does not tessellate mesh(just displace vertex position for a given mesh), thus user must supply pre-tessellated mesh.

 Specify vector displacement map by `disp filename.exr` in .mtl.
 LDR texture (e.g. png. color space is assumed as linear) and EXR are supported.